paulserraino/pg-pubsub/readme.md

     //    addNotifyTrigger: 'add_notify_trigger_to_table',
     //    removeNotifyTrigger: 'remove_notify_trigger_to_table'
     // },
-    // operationEvents: true // false to NOT send events on each operation });
+    // operationEvents: true, // false to NOT send events on each operation
+    // checkUpdates: true // only notify if update changes record });

 dispatcher.install(function(err) {